Hotels near Cobra Field

 Which hotels near Cobra Field are good for families?

 Several hotels near Cobra Field are well-suited for families.
-Tempo by Hilton Manassas (19.37 mi) offers suites or connecting rooms, complimentary breakfast, and on-site laundry.
-Tru by Hilton Manassas (19.49 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express Hotel & Suites Warrenton by IHG (21.21 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Tempo by Hilton Manassas (19.37 mi, from $258/night), Tru by Hilton Manassas (19.49 mi, from $293/night), and Holiday Inn Express Hotel & Suites Warrenton by IHG (21.21 mi, from $135/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Cobra Field are good for team or group travel?